Federal Hall: 2000s to present

-By the beginning of the 21st century, Federal Hall contained numerous large cracks.
+By the beginning of the 21st century, Federal Hall had numerous large cracks.
 During the September 11, 2001, attacks, which caused the nearby collapse of the World Trade Center's Twin Towers, 300 people sheltered at the memorial.
 Due to concerns over the building's structural integrity, Federal Hall was closed for one month following the attacks.
-When the building reopened, metal detectors similar to those at airports were placed at the entrances.
-Meanwhile, the cracks in the building were exacerbated following the collapse of the World Trade Center.
-As a result, in early 2002, the National Park Service received $16.5 million for repairs to the building.
-On September 6, 2002, approximately 300 members of the United States Congress traveled from Washington, D.C. to New York to convene in Federal Hall National Memorial as a symbolic show of support for the city; this was the first meeting of Congress in New York since 1790.
+When the building reopened, metal detectors were placed at the entrances.
+Meanwhile, the cracks in the building were exacerbated following the collapse of the World Trade Center, so the NPS received $16.5 million for repairs to the building in early 2002.
+On September 6, 2002, approximately 300 members of Congress traveled from Washington, D.C., to New York to convene in Federal Hall National Memorial as a symbolic show of support for the city; this was the first meeting of Congress in New York City since 1790.
 Four steel pilings were installed under one of the building's corners in 2003 after investigators found a 24-inch air gap beneath that corner.